• {Click here for PDF version}

 conduct us.

 Franca Mancinelli was born in Fano, Italy, in 1981.
 She is widely considered to be one of the most important poetic voices to emerge in Italy in the past fifteen years.
 Her first two collections of verse poetry, Mala kruna (2007) and Pasta madre (2013), were awarded several prizes in Italy and later republished together, in John Taylor’s translation, as At an Hour’s Sleep from Here (The Bitter Oleander Press, 2019).
-Also available from The Bitter Oleander Press are her prose poems: The Little Book of Passage (2018).
+Also available from The Bitter Oleander Press is her book of prose poems, The Little Book of Passage (2018).
 These two translations have been followed by The Butterfly Cemetery: Selected Prose 2008-2021, a bilingual volume just released by the same American publisher.
 Mancinelli’s new collection of poems, Tutti gli occhi che ho aperto (All the Eyes that I Have Opened), was awarded the Europa in Versi Prize in 2021.

 John Taylor is an American writer, critic, and translator who lives in France.
 Among his many translations of modern Greek, French, and Italian literature are books by Philippe Jaccottet, Jacques Dupin, Pierre Chappuis, Pierre-Albert Jourdan, José-Flore Tappy, Pierre Voélin, Georges Perros, Elias Papadimitrakopoulos, Lorenzo Calogero, and Alfredo de Palchi.
 His translations have been awarded grants and prizes from the National Endowment for the Arts, the Academy of American Poets, Pro Helvetia, and the Sonia Raiziss Charitable Foundation.
 He is the author of several volumes of short prose and poetry, most recently The Dark Brightness (Xenos Books, 2017), Grassy Stairways (The MadHat Press, 2017), Remembrance of Water & Twenty-Five Trees (The Bitter Oleander Press, 2018), and a “double book” co-authored with Pierre Chappuis, A Notebook of Clouds & A Notebook of Ridges (The Fortnightly Review Press, 2018).